Because it is laid out in columns, this site doesn't display properly on a phone held vertically.

 When we look at any visual object, we need to distinguish between the thing we should be looking at (the figure), and the background.

 Sometimes the background can itself form a figure, and it is impossible to see both figures at once.
-The face-vase illusion is a classic example – your brain switches between seeing two white faces and seeing a black urn or vase.
+The face-vase illusion1 is a classic example – your brain switches between seeing two white faces and seeing a black urn or vase.
 But you can’t see both at the same time.

 A practical implication of this applied to typography, is that people cannot read both styles at the same time.
 Try comparing these football teams: